mikependon/RepoDB.NET/pages/features/bulkoperations.md

 A bulk operation is a process of bringing all the data from the application into the database server at once, and at the same time, ignoring some database specific activities (i.e.: Logging, Audits, Data-Type Checks, Constraints, etc) behind the scene.
 Thus gives you maximum performance during the operation.

 Basically, we normally do the [Delete](/operation/delete), [Insert](/operation/insert), [Merge](/operation/merge) and [Update](/operation/update) operations when interacting with the database.
 Through this, the data is being processed in an atomic way.
-If we do call the [batch operations](/feature/batchoperations), the multiple single operations are just being batched and are being executed at the same time.
-There are round-trips between your application and the database.
-Thus does not give you the maximum performance when doing the CRUD operations.
+If we do call the [batch operations](/feature/batchoperations), the multiple single operations are just being batched and are being executed at the same time, and there are still round-trips in-between your application and the database.

+Image below shows the data flow of the [BulkInsert](/operation/bulkinsert) operation.

 <img src="../../assets/images/site/bulk-insert.png" />

-With the bulk operations, all data is brought from the client application to the database via [BulkInsert](/operation/bulkinsert) process (underneath is `SqlBulkCopy` class).
+With the bulk operations, all data is brought from the client application to the database via [BulkInsert](/operation/bulkinsert) process (underneath is the `SqlBulkCopy` class).
 It ignores the audit, logs, constraints and any other database special handling.
 Then, the data is being processed together within the database (server).

 The bulk operations can improve the performance by more than 90% when processing a large datasets.